jernotte/StudyGuide/Content/Web Application/Guide/Security.md

 5. What are the two distinct contexts in server-side template injection vulnerabilities?
 6. How to prevent server-side template injection vulnerabilities?

+**Insecure Deserialization**:
+1. What is serialization?
+2. What is deserialization?
+3. What is insecure deserialization?
+4. At what stage during the deserialization do most attacks occur?
+5. How do insecure deserialization vulnerabilities arise?
+6. What is the impact of insecure deserialization?
+7. How to prevent insecure deserialization vulnerabilities?
+8. How to identify insecure deserialization?
+9. How to identify Java serialization format?
+10. What are the two main ways to manipulate serialized objects?
+11. What does it mean to modify an object's attributes when tampering with serialized data?
+12. What does it mean to modify data types when tampering with serialized data?
+13. What are magic methods?
+14. What are gadget chains?
+15. What is a tool for working with pre-built gadget chains in Java?
+16. What are two common Java gadget chain used to detect insecure deserialization?
+17. To create your own gadget chain exploit what do you normally need?
+18. Even if gadget chains are not usable to exploit deserialization, what else could be looked for?

 ### Web Security